 Below is your pregnancy checklist for all things that Mommy will need when the new baby arrives.

 - Breast pump – You’ll need this if you plan to breast feed and go back to work.
 You could also use this to try and increase your supply.
 Check your insurance, you might be able to get one for free.

 - Nipple cream – You’ll need this especially during the first few days.

 - Extra breast pump parts – It’s just so convenient to have extra pump parts.

 - Nursing bra – During pregnancy, your ribs and cup size expand a few times.
 Don’t go and start getting yourself new bras the moment they feel too tight.
 Check first if it’s the cup size or the band that’s causing the discomfort.
 If your current cup size is still correct but the band is too tight, I suggest getting those bra extenders and use it until you’re a cup size bigger.
 In the event that you need to get new bras, I suggest getting nursing bras instead so you can use them even after you’ve given birth (if you plan to breast feed).

 - Pregnancy clothes – I opted not to buy any maternity clothes for both pregnancies because I didn’t want to spend money on something I won’t be able to use after I’ve given birth.
 (And they’re expensive too!)
 I invested in dresses that doesn’t have a fixed waistline (midi and maxi), empire cut or loose tops, leggings, and pants that have elastic waist.
 At home, I just used my husband’s shirts.
 See if that’s something that could work for you as well.
 Check this out if you’re interested to know more about it.

 If you loved this post, don’t forget to pin it.

-Did you find the new baby checklist useful?
-For the experienced moms out there, what are some of your must haves?
+Did you find this baby registry checklist useful?
+For the experienced moms out there, what are some of the items that should be in the newborn baby shopping list?
 What other things did you end up needing that’s not in this list?
 I’d love to hear from all of you.